grafana/k6-docs/src/data/markdown/docs/05 Examples/01 Examples/04 data-parameterization.md

 > Cloud service allots 8GB of memory for every 300VUs.
 > When executing cloud tests, make sure your data files aren't exceeding this limit or your test run may get aborted.
 >
-> With version v0.27.0 there are some [tricks that can be used to better handle bigger data files](#handling-bigger-data-files).
+> Starting with k6 v0.27.0, there are some [tricks that can be used to better handle bigger data files](#handling-bigger-data-files).

 </div>